Please Stop Asking Me Why I’m Not Having Children

 I love my child-free life.
 So why do I feel the need to constantly justify it?

-It was exactly as I remembered — the tractor ride to the orchard, the pumpkin patch, the one rusty old slide.
-What I hadn’t anticipated was just how many children there’d be.
-The place was overflowing with young families taking photos with squashes and gourds, and lugging bags of apples that weighed more than a four-year-old.
-It was a chaos — a joyous kind of chaos — but I wasn't ready for it.
-“Babe,” I said, turning to my girlfriend as I watched a little boy chuck rotten apples.
+The playground was overflowing with young families taking photos.
+It was chaos — a joyous kind of chaos — but I wasn't ready for it.
+“Babe,” I said, turning to my girlfriend as I watched a little boy chucking something at another.
 “I’m so glad we’re never having kids.”

 Remaining childfree was an easy choice for me, but my decision is often written off as selfish, childish, or premature (I'm only 30).
 Because of all the good reasons out there not to have kids, one remains taboo: I just don’t want them.
 And I’m not alone.
-Even though millennial men and women are putting off having kids or not having them at all — in Canada, fertility rates are down across the country for women under 30, with New Brunswick being the only exception — we’re still pressured to present very compelling answers to why we’re choosing to remain child-free.
+Even though millennials are putting off having kids or not having them at all, we’re still pressured to present very compelling answers to why we’re choosing to remain child-free.

 I do, however, covet a life full of mimosas and eggs benny (I’m not big on avocado toast) and humblebragging about my travels on Instagram.
 I’m even an aspirational dog-park visitor.
 I don’t have a dog, but there’s an off-leash park near my office that’s just delightful to watch.
 When I think of the future my girlfriend and I have planned, nothing feels like it’s missing.